Mohawk College: Awards and recognition

-Mohawk has received three national Yves Landry Foundation awards.
-The Mohawk and McMaster University Bachelor of Technology Partnership was recognized with the Yves Landry 2006 Innovative Manufacturing Technology Program Award: University Level.
-Yves Landry Awards were also presented to Mohawk's Modern Foundry Technologies Institute in 2001 and its Integrated Technician Apprenticeship Program in 2004.
+The college received the Yves Landry Foundation Innovative Manufacturing Technology Program Award in 2006 for its Bachelor of Technology partnership with McMaster University.
+The foundation also issued awards to the college's Modern Foundry Technologies Institute in 2001 and its Integrated Technician Apprenticeship Program in 2004.

-Mohawk Advertising students have won more than 30 national Canadian Marketing Association awards and have won gold in the student creative category for seven consecutive years.
+Advertising students at the college have received awards from the Canadian Marketing Association, including gold designations in the student creative category for seven consecutive years.

-Every year, Mohawk celebrates the career achievements and community contributions of outstanding alumni.
-Mohawk Alumni of Distinction recipients are nominated by the college for Premier's Awards.
+The college nominates recipients of its Alumni of Distinction award for the provincial Premier's Awards.

 In 2007, Mohawk Vice President Academic (retired) Rosemary Knechtel received the Association of Colleges of Applied Arts and Technology of Ontario (now Colleges Ontario) Distinguished Service Award.

 In 2008, Mohawk early childhood education graduate Debbie Crickmore and ECE professor Karyn Callaghan received YWCA Hamilton Women of Distinction Awards.

 The award was accepted by Owen Thomas, representing the journalism program, and Thomas Raike representing the television program.

 Programs

 Mohawk offers two-year Ontario college diplomas, three-year Ontario college advanced diplomas, one-year Ontario college graduate certificates and four-year collaborative degree programs, the latter in association with McMaster University.

 Mohawk offers more than 130 full-time programs, apprenticeship programs and more than 1,000 continuing education courses.

 Mohawk specialise in health science and engineering technology education and is the largest trainer of apprentices in Ontario.

-To serve Hamilton's growing immigrant population, Mohawk offers English language training and innovative bridging programs for foreign-trained professionals in health sciences and engineering technology.
+The college provides English language instruction and bridging programs for internationally trained professionals in health sciences and engineering technology.

 In 2021, Mohawk opened a centre for aviation technology, consisting of a 75,000 square foot classroom and laboratory space located at the Hamilton International Airport.
 That same year, Mohawk introduced an accelerated training program for Personal Support Workers, which allows students to become fully credentialed graduates within a six month time period.